Prajwal6111/DBMS-Project-Orphan-House-Registration-Portal/README.md

 *  Unzip our project
 * Run through the VS code (I suggest)
 * Make sure your XAMPP server is up and running
+<br> And last but not the least please "pip install requirements.txt file
-<br> For any kind of doubts please drop me a mail, "prajwalmh6111@gmail.com " I WOULD BE HAPPY TO HELP YOU.
+<br> For any kind of doubts please drop me a mail, "prajwalmh6111@gmail.com "I WOULD BE HAPPY TO HELP".

 These are the following Snapshots:
 ![Screenshot (48)](https://user-images.githubusercontent.com/120583820/214115125-b7788e90-eb56-43df-a3a3-c3b0fd831e20.png)